 The person talking to 911 should provide the dispatcher with as much information as possible about the person and the situation.
 For example, tell the dispatcher about the person’s size, age, medical conditions if there are any, and how much fentanyl the person took if this information is available.
 Let them know about any other drugs the person may have taken.

-Because of how dangerous fentanyl can be, it is important that people do what they can to avoid it.
+Because of how dangerous fentanyl can be, people must do what they can to avoid it.
 Since this drug is being mixed into many popular street drugs, people often take it without even realizing it.
 This can rapidly lead to overdose.

 Ultimately, the only way to avoid a fentanyl overdose is to avoid the drug altogether, and this includes staying away from street drugs that may have fentanyl mixed into them, such as cocaine or heroin.
 If you struggle with substance abuse of any kind, reach out for help.